WATCH OUR VIDEO: Understanding the civil penalty process

 How do I dispute a civil penalty?

-If you want to dispute a civil penalty, you may either request an in person hearing or submit a Written Dispute In Lieu of Hearing form included in the civil penalty.
+If you want to dispute a civil penalty, you may either request an in person hearing or submit a written dispute.

 What can a judge do if I dispute a civil penalty?